-On the top floor of the museum, there is a more general exhibition bout optical illusions.
+On the top floor of the museum, there is a more general exhibition about optical illusions.
 There are also animations and a virtual reality room which makes the Escher Museum also a lot of fun for children.
 The Escher collection is housed in a former winter palace of Dutch Queen Emma.

 Cold, rainy and windy?
 The amazing dome theatre of Omniversum is great for children and adults.
 The Omniversum is a film theatre where the images are projected through a fish-eye lens on an enormous dome screen.

 The film takes place around you and above you which makes the film much more impressive.
 Before, the Omniversum screened films about the universe, the dome taking the positing of the nightly sky.
-Nowadays, the films are much more about nature.
+Nowadays, films are much more about nature.
 English translation is given by an earphone.
-Check the website calender for programming.
+Check the website calendar for programming.

 6. Hotel Des Indes

-Jewish hideouts in the attic
+Jewish hideout in the attic

 An interesting anecdote comes from the time of the German occupation.
 While the German soldiers enjoyed many festive occasions in the Hotel, the management actually hid Jewish people on the top floor (they all survived the war).